jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

     http://localhost:8080/api/jsonws/dlapp/get-file-entries/repository-id/\
     10172/folder-id/0

-Note, we've inserted line escape character `\` in order to fit the example URL on this page.
+Note, we've inserted the line escape character `\` in order to fit the example URL on this page.

-You can pass parameters in any order; it's not necessary to follow the order in which the arguments specified in the method signatures.
+You can pass parameters in any order; it's not necessary to follow the order in which the arguments are specified in the method signatures.

 When a method name is overloaded, the *best match* will be used.
-It chooses the method that contains the least number of undefined arguments and invokes it for you.
+The method that contains the least number of undefined arguments and is chosen and invoked for you.

 You can also pass parameters in a URL query, and we'll show you how next.